 Stan Rogers, the great Canadian folksinger, died June 2, 1983 in a Cincinnati plane crash, but his legacy lives on and is nowhere better represented than on his spectacular live album from 1979 entitled Between The Breaks…Live!
 For one thing Stan was an electrifying performer with a rich and compelling baritone voice, a performer whom audiences adored; no one who saw him on stage ever forgot his dynamic way with a song.
 For another he was a gifted songwriter, one whose lyrics are the equal of Gordon Lightfoot; his eloquence could, and can still, wrest your heart out and deliver tears you never knew you had.
-Whether he was singing a capella or with his talented band behind him, his voice was a mesmerizing force of nature, capable of leading a rousing chorus and or crooning a sweet serenade.
+Whether he was singing a cappella or with his talented band behind him, his voice was a mesmerizing force of nature, capable of leading a rousing chorus and or crooning a sweet serenade.
 Vocally, he had it all.
-Lyrically, he was a true anomaly with an artist’s touch, attached to his subject matter in a manner that scarcely exists in 2015.
+Lyrically, he was a true anomaly with an artist’s touch, attached to his subject matter in a manner that scarcely exists today.

 Celebrated for his devotion to the Maritime life (“The Mary Ellen Carter”), to whaling songs (‘Rolling Down To Old Maui”), to tales of pirates (“Barrett’s Privateers” and medieval mysteries (“The Witch of the Westmorland”), Stan was equally adept with creating intimate and modern love songs (“Forty-Five Years”) or subtle lyrical masterpieces of honor and violence (“Harris and the Mare”).